 Q: I need help comparing different quotes I got, what can I do?

-A: Quotes can be hard to evaluate sometimes because some companies have hidden fees and do not disclose them or show it as separate parts payable up front and at pickup.
+A: Quotes can be hard to evaluate because some companies have hidden fees and do not disclose them or show it as separate parts payable up front and at pickup.
 Please read my article on comparing campervan rental quotes for more info.

 Q: Who the heck is Bakpak Dave?